Ghezaielm/Motif_enrichment_analyze/README.md

 ## Input motifs:
-I used the TF2DNA database of human TFs as input for the algorithm.
+I used the TF2DNA database of human TFs as input for the algorithm, please find the dataset on their website.

+## Further improvment:
+Will implement a background generator version for statistical testing.